React-Automation-Studio/React-Automation-Studio/README.md

 The react development environment app will be served on http://127.0.0.1:3000 and the styleguide at http://127.0.0.1:6060.

-The source can then be edited using your favorite editor like Atom, when the file is saved the project automatically recompiles and the web page is refreshed.
+The source can then be edited using your favorite editor like Atom, when the file is saved the project automatically re-compiles and the web page is refreshed.
 It is recommended to only work in the
 /src/components/staging/ folders.

 Bug fixes and contributions can be submitted via pull requests.